How Rare Is Your Myers-Briggs® Personality Type?

 “But my personality type is common and I still feel misunderstood!”

-Having a common personality type doesn’t mean that you will automatically fit in and feel deeply understood.
+Having a common personality type doesn’t mean that you will automatically fit in and feel understood by everyone.
 Even the most common personality type only makes up 15.9% of the global sample that was used for the survey!
 This means that regardless of your type there’s a good chance that you feel misunderstood.
+I’ve known so many ISTJs who felt misunderstood, and they are the most common personality type!

 Not sure what your personality type is?
 Take our new personality questionnaire!